-In 2017 Rookwood Cemetery is celebrating its150th anniversary, with the first burial having taken place in 1867.
+In 2017 Rookwood Cemetery has been commemorating 150 years, with the first burial having taken place in 1867.
 Today Rookwood caters for many different religious and cultural groups.
 More than a million cars pass through each year.

 This year, the Trust was interested in exhibiting sculptures that respond to themes surrounding the Rookwood site, such as history, culture, remembrance and love.
 This could include grief, loss, mourning, spirituality, the environment, and different cultural beliefs around burial and memorialisation.
 We were also intersested in artworks that have been inspired by Rookwood Cemetery’s 150th anniversary.
 This may include (but, is not limited to) notions relating to Rookwood’s conception, development and evolution; cultural concepts specific to important eras within Rookwood’s history (e.g. the Victorian period); and the importance of commemorative events to celebrate love and life.

-Artists have choosen to approach our themes in a representational, conceptual, symbolic or abstract way.
+Artists chose to approach our themes in a representational, conceptual, symbolic or abstract way.